webstylestory/figolia/README.md

 The suggested usage is to specify `dataPath` and `uid` in `firebase` config, and give write access to that uid in the Firebase Rules (see Firebase docs).
 Also mandatory, the last modificated time of each items must be set in the schema definition.

-Simplest rules to define in Firebase for the backend data path (with default values) :
+Don't forget to allow `algolia` user to write in your Firebase `algolia` path:

-    "algolia": {
+    // Let algolia-firebase-indexer daemon keep track of what is in sync "algolia": {
         ".read": "auth.uid == 'algolia'",
         ".write": "auth.uid == 'algolia'",